Glenn Stok likes to cook healthy meals and experiment with creating tasty and nutritious recipes like this one.

 Soaking loosens the skins of beans and releases the gas-producing enzymes (oligosaccharides).
-The initial water used for soaking should be poured out, and the beans rinsed before continuing the cooking process.
+You should pour out the water initially used for soaking and rinse the beans before continuing the cooking process.

 - Beans that are seeds from the pods of plants are easier to digest and leave no gas if prepared correctly, as explained above.
 Known as legumes, some of these are pinto beans, black-eyed peas, black beans, and mung beans.

 - Navy beans, kidney beans, soybeans, green and yellow split peas, and chickpeas are somewhat harder to digest and can cause more gas.
 If you include them, soak them longer.

 As I mentioned before, canned beans are more likely to cause gas because they're not cooked the same as I described above.
 I only use dry beans for that reason.